quicwg/base-drafts/draft-ietf-quic-http.md

 - invalid values for pseudo-header fields,
 - pseudo-header fields after fields,
 - an invalid sequence of HTTP messages,
-- the inclusion of uppercase header field names, or
+- the inclusion of uppercase field names, or
-- the inclusion of invalid characters in header field names or values
+- the inclusion of invalid characters in field names or values

 A request or response that includes a payload body can include a `content-length` header field.
 A request or response is also malformed if the